 …The characters of Cara and Garret are so well written that the reader can't help but fall in love with them both…

 Romance has endured through the ages, but each time is new for the lovers involved.
-If you like historical romance with a contemporary pace, this is the site for you!
+For me, some of the best romance novels are historicals, with a contemporary pace, so that's what I write!
 My books celebrate all the quirky, frustrating and amazing things men and women discover when they fall in love.
 I set my stories in Georgian England, or the Highlands of Scotland, during the late 1700s, because I associate the era with elegance and rules that are just begging to be broken.

-And yes, you'll find touches of whimsy and magic in my stories, because the world would be a very dull place without them!
+My historical romances are set in the Highlands and offer touches of whimsy and magic, because the world would be a very dull place without them!
 For more on my view of Whimsy, Romance and History, visit my blog.

 The Perfect Duke (Georgian Romance)